CLICK TO RETURN TO MENU AT http://www.paabo.ca/uirala/index.html

 Another early reference to British in skin boats is from Pliny (the Elder) who explains in his Historia Naturalis written around 77A.D. that a much earlier historian, Timaeus, made reference to an island called Mictis, "lying inward, in the sea; six days from Britain where tin is found, and to which Britons cross in boats of osier covered with stitched hides" (This information is given in Farfarers p 337)

 I have discussed in greater detail in SEA-GOING SKIN BOATS AND OCEANIC EXPANSION: The Voyages of the Whale Hunters, the fact that the British Northern Isles peoples who sailed in skin boats, must have ultimately originated from the general sea-going aboriginals of the Scandinavian arctic.
 At some early date, as early as 3000BC, some would have migrated south into the British Isles, found a wealth of sea life there, and some would have remained there, living a more localized life, compared to the original seafarers who lived a more nomadic, seasonally migratory, life in the style of ancient aboriginal hunters-fishers.
-Being of those origins, the language they spoke would have been "Finnic", and so they would have had words that can be interpreted via modern Finnic languages.
+Being of those origins, the language they spoke would have been the language of boat using aboriginals across the northern European seas and wilderness which I propose were Finnic languages.
+(See SEA-GOING SKIN BOATS AND OCEANIC EXPANSION: The Voyages of the Whale Hunters, )

 Perhaps of greater significance to our argument that the Beothuks were in fact fugitives from the British Northern Isles, is the fact that Estonian can interpret the name "Picti" (first initiated by the Romans) with püükide (Ü= as in "ewe") which would mean '(people, etc) of the catches' (of fish, etc).
-I believe that the northerners in the skin boats appeared at markets of mainland Britain selling fish and other marine products, and thus the native British, speaking the same Finnic-type language, simply identified northerners as fishermen, as sea-harvesters, fish catchers.
-(This notion that the language of the Britannicae was also Finnic is controversial because it has long been assumed it was a Belgic type of Celtic; however in the first century A.D. the Roman historian Tacitus, in describing the Aestii of the southeast Baltic in his Germania, who can be viewed as ancestral to Estonians, wrote that their language was "closer to that of the British".)
+I believe that the northerners in the skin boats back in Roman times and earlier, appeared at markets of mainland Britain selling fish and other marine products, and thus the native British, speaking the same Finnic-type language, simply identified northerners as fishermen, as sea-harvesters, fish catchers.
+(This notion that the language of the Britannicae was also Finnic is controversial because it has long been assumed it was a Belgic type of Celtic; however in the first century A.D. the Roman historian Tacitus, in describing the Aestii of the southeast Baltic in his Germania, who can be viewed as ancestral to Estonians, wrote that their language was "closer to that of the British" implying similarity between Aestic and Brittanic.)

 In some historical records the name Peti appears, perhaps abbreviated and hardened by the Norse language since it appears in Norwegian texts.
 This can be seen as a degeneration of the original word.
 Indeed, according to Ptolemy's information, the name Epidi appears in the British north in Roman times.
 See the discussion below.
 Peti, could be an abbreviation and/or dialectic distortion of BEOTHU which is seen in Beothuk, the -K in Beothuk could have been a nominalizer added by the Basque language, as a result of the early Basque contacts with the Beothuks in Newfoundland.

-So is it possible the Beothuks were Mowats "Albans" who hunted walrus and created the "longhouse foundations"?
-We note that humans are by nature very territorial, so that Beothuks could not trespass on hunting territory already occupied by indigenous "Dorset" culture seafareres.
-That may be the reason they ended up in Newfoundland, south of the Labrador coast "Dorset" peoples.
+So is it possible the Beothuks were the "Albans" who hunted walrus and created the "longhouse foundations"?
+We note that humans are by nature very territorial, so that Beothuks could not trespass on hunting territory already occupied by indigenous "Dorset" culture seafarers.
+That may be the reason they ended up in Newfoundland, south of the Labrador coast and the "Dorset" peoples.
 We note that since the Dorset culture sea people did not sail, but went with currents, it is possible that they avoided travelling south past Newfoundland, on account currents would drive them out into the open sea.
 By staying adequately towards the north, if swept to sea, they would be carried back to Greenland.
-See the map of the current circuit "C".
+See the map below showing the current circuit "C".

 If the Beothuks are identified as an offshoot of the Picts of the British Northern Isles of the Roman Age, then information from the Roman period, suggests that the sea-harvesters always had an association with the VENNE-named traders.
 They probably spoke close to the same language.
 The Picts and VENNE may have defined the two divisions of the later historic Picts - the one group being sea-harvesters, and the other being the trader settlements.